A healthy and tasty appetizer, these goat cheese stuffed mini peppers are also very easy to make. I serve them often, to guests and to my family.

 These goat cheese stuffed mini peppers are one of my favorite appetizers.

 I always look for fun, tasty appetizers.
 I host a lot of dinner parties, and I like to start with drinks and appetizers.
-It’s easy to serve deviled eggs, fresh cut veggies with Greek yogurt dip and a few cheeses.
+It’s easy to serve deviled eggs, fresh cut veggies with Greek yogurt dip and a few kinds of cheese.
 But sometimes I want something a little more elaborate.

-Goat cheese stuffed mini peppers fit the bill.
-They’re still very easy to make, and can be prepped in advance, which is a big advantage when hosting.
+These mini peppers fit the bill.
+They’re still very easy to make and can be prepped in advance, which is a big advantage when hosting.
 They are very tasty, and they look so pretty.

-My kids love these goat cheese stuffed mini peppers and request them often, whether we’re having company or not, and I am happy to oblige.
+My kids love these peppers and request them often, whether we’re having company or not, and I am happy to oblige.
 In fact, they help me make them and do most of the work by themselves!

 Are goat cheese stuffed mini peppers healthy?

 I think they are.
 Peppers are very healthy, unless you’re sensitive to nightshades.
-Goat cheese is healthy too – in fact recent research says that full fat dairy is not just harmless, but might have anti inflammatory properties.
+Goat cheese is healthy too – in fact, recent research says that full-fat dairy is not just harmless for most healthy people, but might have anti-inflammatory properties.